 We are required to ask for a Social Security number in order to meet our reporting obligations under the Affordable Care Act.
 Also, it is strongly recommended that valid Social Security numbers are sent for all dependents.
+If a SSN is not available, do not enter anything in the SSN field, leave blank.

-To add or activate a new group number, or remove an old group number from your web account, an existing user can:

-Log on our website UniveraHealthcare.com, and follow the link for Employer, and go to the Quick Links section under the "Enroll and Update" tab.
+To add or activate a new group number, or remove an old group number from your web account, an existing user can: Log on our website UniveraHealthcare.com, and follow the link for Employer, and go to the Quick Links section under the "Enroll and Update" tab (login required).

-To learn more about this convenient method of enrollment, simply go to our website at UniveraHealthcare.com, follow the link for "Employer" and select "Register," then complete the Group Web Access Request Form.
+To learn more about this convenient method of enrollment, simply go to our website at UniveraHealthcare.com, follow the link for "Employer" and select Register & Create an Account, then complete the Online Enrollment and Account Maintenance Form.
 Upon approval, we will send you an email with a username and password.
 Once you receive this, you may complete the registration process online.